Distinguished Scholars Program

 4. A Certificate of Achievement, suitable for framing, will be mailed to the student’s home address.

-5. Student must be enrolled in the DSP program while accruing credits.
+5. The student must be enrolled in the DSP program while accruing credits.

 Credits